Orders

 ORDER_ACCEPTED

-Trigger: When an order is placed and accepted by the merchant platform.
+Trigger: When an order is created and each bag is accepted by the merchant platform.

 Common Scenarios: